gusjengis/Resume/resume.typ

 - Maintained productivity and attention to detail; adopted advanced keyboard workflows that informed later engineering ergonomics.

 === Undergraduate Researcher #cmt("-") #fn("University of Washington") #punct("(")#num("09/2023") #cmt("-") #num("12/2024")#punct(")")
-- Sole developer of a GPU compute physics simulator using the Discrete Element Method (DEM) for targeted earthquake scenarios.
+- Lead developer of a physics simulator for earthquake simulation.
-- Implemented end-to-end in Rust with WebGPU; simulation and rendering authored in WGSL shaders.
+- Built from scratch using Rust and WebGPU; simulation and rendering all done on the GPU.
 - Built tooling for experiment setup, runtime control, measurement, and automated analysis.
 - Achieved substantial speedups vs. PFC on scoped cases, reducing compute time by an estimated 40–60%.
 - Collaborated with faculty to align technical design with research objectives and validation needs.